Palm Beach Car Accident Lawyers

 When you have been injured in a car accident and are facing medical bills and an uncertain future, the last thing you need is delay tactics and empty promises.
 You want results.

 At Lawlor, White & Murphey, we deliver just that.
 Our premier law firm specializes in personal injury law, providing expertise and in-depth knowledge of Florida’s car accident laws.
 With compassion, dedication, and drive, we protect your rights and recover full and fair compensation for your car accident losses.

-The car accident attorneys at Lawlor, White & Murphey offer a free case evaluation for accident victims.
+The Palm Beach car crash attorneys at Lawlor, White & Murphey offer a free case evaluation for accident victims.
 A member of our team will meet with you, explain Florida’s car accident injury claims process, answer your questions, and assess the merits of your car accident claim.
-Schedule your free confidential consultation today.
+Schedule your free confidential consultation with our Palm Beach car accident lawyers today.

 About Palm Beach, Florida